towhidrazu/30_Day_SQL_Query_Challenge-Solving_SQL_Problems_for_Interview/README.md

 Problem Statement:
 - For pairs of brands in the same year (e.g. apple/samsung/2020 and samsung/apple/2020)
-      - if custom1 = custom3 and custom2 = custom4 : then keep only one pair
+      - if custom1 = custom3 and custom2 = custom4 : then keep only one from pair
 - For pairs of brands in the same year
-      - if custom1 != custom3 OR custom2 != custom4 : then keep both pairs
+      - if custom1 != custom3 OR custom2 != custom4 : then keep both from pairs
 - For brands that do not have pairs in the same year : keep those rows as well

   ![Query1](https://github.com/towhidrazu/30_Day_SQL_Query_Challenge-Solving_SQL_Problems_for_Interview/blob/main/Query1.png)